 - Mid-range: Best Western Plus Tower Hotel Bologna.

 Where to eat in Bologna

 - Mercato delle Erbe: As mentioned earlier, here you can both sit and relax or grab something on the go.
 A nice place to stop as it’s also one of Bologna landmarks to visit.

 - Ca’ Pelletti: Cozy and delicious restaurant in the city center serving traditional local dishes with a modern twist.
 We loved its sweets too.
 Via Altabella 15 C/D.

 - Kabulàgna: Afghan restaurant founded by a former refugee serving traditional Afghan cuisine.
 Via Aurelio Saffi 81/C.

 - Bottega Portici: A chain of local-style fast food serving different pasta dishes as well as main courses of meat.
-Not the most delicious restaurant you can find, but still a favorite among locals because of their very affordable and genuine offers.
+Not the most delicious restaurant you can find, but still a favorite among locals because of its very affordable and genuine offers.
 There are many scattered in the city, so you are likely to end up in one even without looking for it!
 Via

 Tips for a great Bologna trip

 - Buy Bologna Welcome Card or Card Cultura.
 You will have free or discounted access to museums, exhibitions as well as shops and restaurants.
-Check on their websites all the benefits.
+Check on their websites for all the benefits.

 - Book a hotel near the city center.
-Bologna public transport is pretty efficient, but if you are in the city center you will avoid traffic from the morning and you can just reach your sights walking.
+Bologna public transport is pretty efficient, but if you are in the city center you will avoid traffic in the morning and you can just reach your sights walking.
 Ours was close to the train station so handy and easy to reach from the historic town.